| 24th April

 air navigation services where an intended coverage

 of VFR traffic would impact our community.
-The issue is
+The issue is suspended

-but again National regulators can impose unsatisfactory
+regulators can impose unsatisfactory rules.

 9th June 2005